Ofsted Inspection Grades Explained: What Outstanding, Good, Requires Improvement, and Inadequate Mean for Your Children's Home

 An Inadequate grade triggers enforcement action under Regulations 17 to 22 of the Care Standards Act 2000 — running from compliance notices through to variation, suspension, and cancellation of the registration — and commissioners typically pause new placements and move existing ones, creating a concurrent cash-flow and regulatory emergency.

-Financial and commissioning consequences of each grade
+What are the financial and commissioning consequences of each grade?

 Ofsted grades for children's homes translate directly into commissioning outcomes and weekly fee rates — Outstanding homes typically command 10 to 20 per cent premiums over market averages, while Inadequate homes face paused new placements, existing placements moved out, and combined cash-flow and regulatory pressure that most small operators cannot absorb.